lzap/lzap.github.com/content/posts/2024/deploy-invidious-via-podman.md

     /usr/libexec/podman/quadlet -dryrun -user

 Reload systemd daemon.
-Keep in mind you need to do this command every time you change a unit file, you can change the environmental file freely tho.
+Keep in mind you need to do this command every time you change any unit file, you can change the environmental file without reload tho.

     systemctl --user daemon-reload